 The Annual General Meeting (AGM) is the third meeting in the three-meeting annual cycle, typically held in October or November.
 The duration of the AGM is six days, running from Saturday through Thursday.The AGM includes time for internal SO/AC work and cross-community interaction, but the overall focus is to showcase ICANN’s work to a broader global audience, with more time dedicated to capacity building and leadership training sessions.
 The AGM is also where new members of the ICANN Board of Directors take their seats.

 Who should attend?

-As a meeting attendee you could be from almost any profession and from any corner of the planet.
+As a meeting participant, you could be from almost any profession and from any corner of the planet.
 ICANN is set up to allow everyone affected by its work – and that is pretty much everyone – to have a say in its processes.

 To ensure that the organization stays flexible and changes to meet the needs and demands of a rapidly changing Internet, not only do the SOs, ACs, and the Board go through regular reviews, but ICANN also maintains a strong culture of general public participation.